dguglielmi-git/innovandoliving/README.md

     distDir: "build",
 };

+* [Set value for the Constants URL](#) - got to utils/constants.js and replace the right URLs for SERVER_ADDRESS and URL_MERCADOPAGO_BACKEND.
+Do it before deploying it.

 ## Deploy 📦

 If all pre-requisites are successfully fulfilled, run the following commands inside your project's console: